orsenthil/senthil.learntosolveit.com-deploy/posts/2006/07/13/its-been-sometime.md

 .. description: Reflections on late-night work, Python learning, and project management.

 It's been some time since I worked until 04:20:28.
-I had some discussions with friends, completed my work, and handled project management tasks as well.
-Python is catching up well—it's really a cool language.
+I had some discussions with friends, completed my work, and handled project management tasks as well. {{% wikipedia article="Python (programming language)" %}}
+is catching up well—it's really a cool language.
 Once I become sufficiently familiar with it, writing Python should feel like writing English.